Center for Real Estate

 The center is home to the Master of Science in Real Estate Development (MSRED) program, an interdepartmental degree program that combines education in design, planning, construction, management, finance, development, and marketing.
 It prepares students to assume positions of responsibility in private real estate companies, financial institutions, government agencies, nonprofit development organizations, and consulting firms.
 The program requires 11 months of intensive study.

 MIT CRE’s research initiatives cover a range of disciplines and areas of application within real estate, and all offer synergy between the real world of practice and MIT's faculty and research capabilities.
-Home to five labs, 12 faculty and lecturers, and three postdoctoral researchers, the center is as diversified as it is innovative.
+Home to several labs, 14 faculty and lecturers, two research scientists, and three postdoctoral researchers, the center is as diversified as it is innovative.

-The Real Estate Innovation Lab, directed by Research Scientist Andrea Chegut, and incorporating Professors Dennis Frenchman and David Geltner, researches the frontier in real estate products, processes, and data technologies to impact cities and the built environment.
+The Real Estate Innovation Lab, headed by Research Scientist Andrea Chegut and principal investigators Professors Dennis Frenchman and David Geltner, researches the frontier in real estate products, processes, and data technologies to impact cities and the built environment.
 The team creates the built environment through design, computation, finance, and planning.
 The team works at the forefront of big data and innovation to make buildings in cities better places to live, work, and play.